Consumer Price Index, It's Impact, and How It's Calculated

 Why CPI is Important

 The CPI measures inflation, one of the greatest threats to a healthy economy.
-Therefore, the Federal government uses it to determine whether economic policies need to be modified to prevent inflation.
+The federal government uses it to determine whether economic policies need to be modified to prevent inflation.
 Second, government agencies use the CPI to adjust prices in other government economic indicators, such as gross domestic product.
 Third, the government uses it to improve benefit levels for recipients of Social Security and other government programs.

-Currently, the Consumer Price Index does not indicate a threat from inflation.
+The current CPI does not indicate a threat from inflation.
 Why not?
 First, low-cost Chinese imports and technology improvements have kept prices down for the last decade.
 Second, the Great Recession depressed economic growth.
 That lowered demand and prevented businesses from raising prices.
 Instead, they cut costs, resulting in high unemployment.
-For the latest numbers, see Current Inflation Rates.

 There are two measures of inflation.
-The first is core CPI, which does not include food and energy cost.
-Headline inflation, or non-core CPI, includes everything.
+The first is headline inflation which includes everything measured by the BLS.
+The second is core CPI which does not include food and energy cost.
 Core CPI is important because the Federal Reserve considers it when deciding whether or not to raise the fed funds rate.
 The core CPI is useful because food, oil, and gas prices are volatile, and the Fed's tools are slow-acting.
-Therefore, inflation could be high if gas prices have risen, but the Fed won't react until those increases trickle through to the prices of other goods and services.
+For example, inflation could be high if gas prices have risen.
+But the Fed won't react until those increases trickle through to the prices of other goods and services.

-You can find historical CPI numbers on the BLS website.
-The agency provides a history of the Consumer Price Index for every month since 1912.
-The monthly history of the core CPI is available for every month since 1956.
+If you need historical CPI by month, you'll find it on the BLS website.
+The agency provides a history of the CPI for every month since 1912.
+The core CPI history is available for every month since 1956.
 The history of CPI by city or by product category can also be selected.

 The BLS publishes a handy inflation calculator.
 You can plug in the dollar value for any year from 1913 to the present, and it will tell you what it's worth for any year from 1913 to the present.
 It uses the average Consumer Price Index for that calendar year.
 For the current year, it uses the latest monthly index.